Staff & Board

 Rogue Riverkeeper Clean Water Campaigner, robyn at rogueriverkeeper.org

 Robyn was born and raised in Southern Oregon and has spent most of her life working on the water.
 As a teenager, Robyn discovered her love of the water as a professional river guide and has been introducing people to the rivers of southern Oregon, northern California and beyond ever since.
 Robyn feels most at home on the river and has an intimate relationship with the Rogue and its watershed.
 She has been a volunteer with KS Wild and Rogue Riverkeeper for the last 6 years and has worked diligently on the Save the Wild Rogue campaign.
 Robyn is a magna cum laude graduate from Southern Oregon University where she studied art and geology.

-Membership & Outreach Coordinator, morgan at kswild.org
+Outreach Director, morgan at kswild.org